 Generally, carat weight is an undermined factor in fancy shapes like oval, emerald, marquise, and pear diamonds which appear larger than their weights in carat.
 This is mainly because of the extended silhouettes and large top surface which gives the illusion that the stone is bulky even though its carat weight might say otherwise.

 The one shape in diamonds where the carat weight and size are true to each other is the round diamonds.
-However, if we begin comparing a 1-carat pear-shaped diamond with a carat round diamond, then the pear will almost most definitely appear a lot larger.
+However, if we begin comparing a 1-carat pear shaped diamond with a carat round diamond, then the pear will almost most definitely appear a lot larger.

-Therefore, fancy shaped diamonds are the best options for those who wish to incorporate a larger looking diamond jewellery in their collection while also ensuring that they save on the diamond and their pockets which could both be compromised if a larger carat weighted diamond in a simple shape is purchased.
+Therefore, fancy shaped diamonds are the best options for those who wish to incorporate a larger looking diamond jewelry in their collection while also ensuring that they save on the diamond and their pockets which could both be compromised if a larger carat weighted diamond in a simple shape is purchased.

 Price